How Much Does a Furnace Replacement Cost?

 Relocating a furnace within a home can run you anywhere from $1,000 to $20,000 or more.

-On the low end, relocation might be as simple as placing the new unit a few feet from the old when finishing a basement.
-The simplest move might only mean adding a few feet of ductwork.
+On the low end: Relocation might be as simple as placing the new unit a few feet from the old one when finishing a basement.
+The most straightforward move might only mean adding a few feet of ductwork.

-Converting a heat pump to a gas furnace requires removal of the old pump and installing a new furnace for $1,000 to $5,500.
-The new system should use your existing ducts with no problem, but it’s never a bad idea to have them inspected by a duct cleaning service near you.
+Converting a heat pump to a gas furnace requires removing the old pump and the installation of a new furnace, which can cost anywhere from $1,000 to $5,500.
+The new system should use your existing ducts with no problem, but it’s never a bad idea to have them inspected by an air duct cleaning service near you.

-Replacing a boiler with a furnace tends to run in the $2,000 to $6,000 range.
-Just removing the old system runs $500 to $1,000+.
-The accessibility, size and complexity of your existing setup accounts for most of the price difference.
+The cost to replace a boiler with a furnace tends to run in the $2,000 to $6,000 range, and just removing the old system runs $500 to $1,000 or more.
+Your existing setup's accessibility, size, and complexity account for most of the price difference.

-The average lifespan of a well-maintained furnace is 15 to 25 years.
-If you have a furnace that is less than 15 years old and well-maintained, ask your HVAC pro about making minor repairs before considering replacement.
+The average life span of a well-maintained furnace is about 15 to 25 years.
+If you have an appliance that's less than 15 years old and well-maintained, ask your local HVAC repair pro about making minor repairs before considering replacement.